When Should I Replace My Helmet?

 certified only to the CPSC bicycle helmet standard.
 They have CPSC stickers inside, but no ASTM Skateboard standard

 Do you still like wearing it?

-As new styles have become more "squared-off" and designers have begun adding unnecessary ridges and projections that may increase the sliding resistance of a helmet
+and elongated.
+Designers added unnecessary ridges and projections that may increase the sliding resistance of a helmet